Laser Engraving: The Ultimate Guide for Beginners

 Glass

 Glass is another prime candidate for laser engraving.
 Glass laser engraving is often used for customizing items like wine glasses and perfume bottles.
 The laser etches delicate, precise designs, adding elegance and personalization.
-This technique is perfect for creating sophisticated branding or memorable gift on glassware.
+This technique is perfect for creating memorable gifts on glassware.

 Acrylic